5 Common Mistakes When Challenging Your Tax Assessment

 Frequently, taxpayers who try the “do it yourself” approach make errors or leave money on the table that professionals just don’t.

-Furthermore, the vast majority of commercial property assessment reductions come at the Article 7 stage of the process, where an attorney is required by law, rather than at the earlier, civilian review stage.
+Furthermore, the vast majority of commercial property assessment reductions come at the Article 7 stage of the process, where an attorney is required by law, rather than at the earlier, layperson review stage.

 2. Paying for an appraisal and submitting it before the Municipality obtains their own appraisal.